davidebaggio/image-compression/Report.md

 $ Compression parameter R= 96 ...
 $ Compression parameter R= 98 ...
 $ Compression parameter R= 99 ...

 	# plot of MSE and PSNR
 ```

-For the image "./img/man.jpeg" with blocks 8x8, 16x16 and 32x32 these are the result of the progression of _MSE_ and _PSNR_:
+For the image "./img/man.jpeg" with blocks 8x8, 16x16 and 32x32 these are the result of the progression of _MSE_ and _PSNR_ (consider that **R%** value is the same for luminance and crominance):
 ![](./8x8.jpeg)
 ![](./16x16.jpeg)
 ![](./32x32.jpeg)